Akhil-Krishna/InternLink/README.md

 ### Key Workflows

-#### Student Journey
+#### Student
-1. Register account with personal and academic details
+1. Register account with username , resume etc details
-2. Upload profile picture and resume (optional)
+2. Upload profile picture and resume (which is optional)
-3. Browse available internships using filters
+3. Go through available internships and search based on category , duration and location
-4. Apply to desired positions with cover letters
+4. Apply to your interested internship by uploading specific resumes and cover letter
-5. Track application status and receive feedback
+5. Student can then track their all applications and also can see feedbacks

-#### Employer Journey
+#### Employer
-1. Login with employer credentials
+1. Login with employer username and password
-2. View internships posted by your organization
+2. Can view all internships posted by that organisation
-3. Review student applications with filtering options
+3. Can review student applications for each role and also based on filters
-4. Accept or reject applications with feedback
+4. Accept or reject applications by adding extra feedback
-5. Manage company profile and information
+5. View and edit profile

 #### Administrator Journey
-1. Login with admin credentials
+1. Login with admin username and password
-2. Monitor platform statistics on dashboard
+2. On the dashboard : Can see all the stats of no of students, employers , internship and applications
-3. View and filter all users across the system
+3. See the list of users and filter them based on their details
 4. Review all internship applications
-5. Manage user account statuses
+5. Manage user account : ie , activate and deactivate them

 ## Configuration Options